Social protection of the business manager

 The payment of social contributions and contributions must be made by dematerialization.
 The executive has several options:

-- He can subscribe to direct debit via his online space (manage account > manage payment data > choose direct debit).
+• He can subscribe to direct debit via his online space (manage account > manage payment data > choose direct debit).

-- He can opt for payment by credit card.
+• He can opt for payment by credit card.
 However, if he has already registered an automatic debit mandate, payment by card will only be possible for debts or debits following a check.
 In addition, if he has registered a remote payment mandate, payment by card will not be offered to him.

 FYI

-In the event of difficulties in paying contributions and contributions on time, the officer may request payment deferrals.
+In the event of difficulties in paying his contributions and contributions on time, the officer may request payment deferrals.

 The manager pays social security contributions and receives social protection in return.
 The nature of the coverage and the benefits derived from it vary depending on the contribution or contribution: